 Each year’s work is assessed through a combination of written exams, submitted essays, and your portfolio of coursework from the Design Studio.
 In the third year students research and write a dissertation on an architectural topic of their choosing.

-The Cambridge degree satisfies Part 1 of the UK Architect Registration Board’s qualification for those wishing to go on to a career as a practising Architect.
-The course trains you in a wide range of skills and develops your critical thinking, and so students are well positioned for a wide range of careers outside of professional architectural practice.
+The Cambridge degree satisfies Part 1 of the UK Architect Registration Board’s (ARB) qualification for those wishing to go on to a career as a practising Architect.
+The course trains you in a wide range of skills and develops your critical thinking, and so students are well positioned for a very wide range of careers outside of professional architectural practice.

 UCAS Code: K100